Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-10-13-IntegerBijections.md

 ### Bit permutations

 Bit permutations can be represented by, well, a permutation matrix[^permmatrix] which has exactly one '1' entry in each column and row and everything else is zero.
 Permutation matrices are orthogonal so if $P$ is a permutation matrix then $P^{-1} = P^{T}$.
 The identity matrix $I$ qualifies.
 Bit-twiddling resources are loaded with examples, like the public available *"Matters Computational"*[^arndt].
-Since I mentioned numbers before, we have $d!$ of these (big, but very small compared to total number of invertible).
+Since I mentioned numbers before, we have $\beta!$ of these (big, but very small compared to total number of invertible).
 Some examples:

 * Identity matrix
 <p align="center"><canvas id="ident" width="161" height="161"></canvas></p>